hlplab/hlpjekyll/research/statement/index.md

 from the perception of their own speech and from interlocutors with the goal to increase the communicative success of subsequent utterances (in ways similar to implicit learning in motor control, cf. Jaeger, 2013;
 Jaeger and Ferreira, 2013).
-To study these questions, *we study how speakers change their pronunciation* (Buz et al., 2014, under review;
+To study these questions, _we study how speakers change their pronunciation_ (Buz et al., 2014, under review;
-Seyfarth et al., 2015) *and syntactic production preferences (Roche et al., in prep)*.
-In related lines of work, we have investigated how speakers adapt to what they perceive to be their interlocutors’ expectations (Jaeger and Snider, 2013) or in response to *social relations or status of interlocutors* (Weatherholtz et al., 2014).
+Seyfarth et al., 2015) _and syntactic production preferences (Roche et al., in prep)_.
+In related lines of work, we have investigated how speakers adapt to what they perceive to be their interlocutors’ expectations (Jaeger and Snider, 2013) or in response to _social relations or status of interlocutors_ (Weatherholtz et al., 2014).

-**Methodological advancement.** This includes introductions and reviews of advanced statistical methods (e.g., *Generalized Linear Mixed Models*, Jaeger, 2008) and their application to typology, which typically provides hierarchically organized data (Jaeger et al., 2011, 2012) or corpus-based research, which typically involves heterogeneous and high-dimensional data (Frank and Jaeger, 2008; Jaeger, 2006, 2010, 2011).
-Researchers in my lab have also been strongly involved in the development, testing, and application of new *crowdsourcing paradigms for language research* (e.g., web-based paradigms for acceptability judgments, Jaeger, 2004; self-paced reading, Fine et al., 2010;
+**Methodological advancement.** This includes introductions and reviews of advanced statistical methods (e.g., _Generalized Linear Mixed Models_, Jaeger, 2008) and their application to typology, which typically provides hierarchically organized data (Jaeger et al., 2011, 2012) or corpus-based research, which typically involves heterogeneous and high-dimensional data (Frank and Jaeger, 2008; Jaeger, 2006, 2010, 2011).
+Researchers in HLP Lab have also been strongly involved in the development, testing, and application of new _crowdsourcing paradigms for language research_ (e.g., web-based paradigms for acceptability judgments, Jaeger, 2004; self-paced reading, Fine et al., 2010;
 artificial language learning, Tily et al., 2011; iterative language learning, Gutman, 2012; speech perception and adaptation, Kleinschmidt